NVIDIA/aistore/cmd/cli/resources/bucket.md

 `ais set-copies BUCKET_NAME --copies <value>`

-Start an extended action to bring a given bucket to a certain redundancy level (num copies).
+Start an extended action to bring a given bucket to a certain redundancy level (`value` copies).
 Read more about this feature [here](../../../docs/storage_svcs.md#n-way-mirror).

 ### Options